 Continuing professional development (CPD) is an essential component of HRPA's certification framework.
-The objective of the CPD requirement is to ensure that individuals certified by HRPA participate in ongoing professional development activities.
+The objective of the CPD requirement is to ensure that members, who are in good standing and are certified by HRPA participate in ongoing professional development activities.

 Purpose of CPD

 The purpose of HRPA's CPD requirement is to ensure that CHRP members participate in ongoing professional development activities that:

 - Enhance their abilities as an HR practitioner and strategic business partner

 - Contribute to the acquisition of new knowledge

 - Reinforce essential skills related to HR practice

 - Contribute to the development of new skills that enhance performance as a HR professional

 CPD represents a commitment to continuous learning in a profession affected by economic, social, business and legislative changes.
 Certified members must meet the CPD requirement by accumulating the required number of CPD hours.

 CHRP Members are required to obtain 66.67 hours of professional development activities for every three-year CPD cycle.
 There is no requirement to obtain a certain number of hours each year but certified members are strongly encouraged to design a personal professional development plan that outlines an annual schedule.